-And so I’m in Europe, my first time, arrived by epic adventure across an ocean, served on a small wooden-boat shaped platter, and all I could do was huddle against the damp Irish chill in my father’s down sleeping bag, glued to Caribbean weather reports on the screen of my tiny iPad.
+And so I was in Europe, my first time, arrived by epic adventure across an ocean, and all I could do was huddle against the damp Irish chill in my father’s down sleeping bag, glued to Caribbean weather reports on the screen of my tiny iPad.
 I couldn’t seem to pull myself out of my funk and be the kind of traveler I admired.

 He was from Northern Ireland, grew up in the time of the “troubles”.
 He was not an old man, couldn’t even be my father.
-I didn’t realize how recent the troubles had been.
+I hadn’t realized how recent the troubles had been.
 Living with the whisper of war, what was that like?

 “It’s just your reality,” he said frankly, eyes ahead on the road.
 “You get used to bomb drills at school.”
 I thought of tornado drills in North Carolina, crouched under our desks, and hurricane cancellations, leaving summer camp early to secure our house.
 Not nearly the same kind of threat, but a reality you get used to.
 How adaptable we are.